AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/configure-btree-clean-up-job.md

 1. Select **Save**.

-## Configure Guides BTree Deletion Enable setting
+## Configure Guides B-tree Deletion Enable setting

 Perform the following steps to enable or disable the deletion setting: